-Most of the recent changes to HIPAA have been relatively minor.
-However, there have been multiple Requests for Information (RFIs) and Notices of Proposed Rulemaking (NPRMs) published in recent years which imply some significant changes are about to take place.
+Most of the recent changes to HIPAA have been relatively minor, however the Department of Health and Human Services has published multiple Requests for Information (RFIs) and Notices of Proposed Rulemaking (NPRMs) in recent years which imply some significant changes are about to take place.

 The HIPAA Administrative Simplification Regulations (45 CFR Parts 160,162, and 164) have not changed a great deal since the publication of the HIPAA Omnibus Final Rule in 2013.
 However, there have been changes elsewhere that impact the penalties for HIPAA violations and how individuals can exercise their HIPAA access rights.

 This article looks at the recent changes to HIPAA and the changes that impact how HIPAA is enforced.
 It also looks at some of the RFIs and NPRMs issued by HHS’ Office for Civil Rights to identify potential changes to HIPAA in 2024 so Covered Entities and Business Associates can bear the potential changes in mind when reviewing existing policies and procedures.

 The majority of the recent changes to HIPAA Administrative Simplification Regulations only affected a minority of Covered Entities and Business Associates.
 This is because, as far as the changes to the HIPAA Privacy Rule are concerned, these only related to patient access to laboratory test results and disclosures of PHI to the National Instant Criminal Background Check System.